top of page

 A tiny device for the security and safety of your pets.

-The standard microchip, measuring 12mm, is implanted under the animal’s skin using a thick needle, commonly between the shoulder blades (for mammals).
+The standard microchip, measuring 12mm, is implanted under the animal’s skin into the subcutaneous fat layer, using a thick needle, commonly between the shoulder blades (for mammals).

 The chip uses passive RFID